lammps/lammps/doc/src/fix_deform.rst

 time units).
 Thus if *trate* R is specified as ln(1.1) and time units are picoseconds, this means the shear strain or tilt factor will increase by 10% every picosecond.
-I.e. if the xy shear strain was initially 0.1, then strain after 1 psec = 0.11, strain after 2 psec = 0.121, etc.  R = ln(2) or ln(3) means the tilt factor will double or triple every picosecond.
+I.e. if the xy shear strain was initially 0.1, then strain after 1 ps = 0.11, strain after 2 ps = 0.121, etc.  R = ln(2) or ln(3) means the tilt factor will double or triple every picosecond.
 R = ln(0.99) means the tilt factor will shrink by 1% every picosecond.
 Note that the change is continuous, so